Skip to Main Content

 Multi-Tiered Support (RtI/MTSS)

 Kirby School District 140 believes that increased student learning requires the consistent practice of providing high quality instruction matched to student needs.
 Response to Intervention (RtI), also know as a multi-tiered system of supports (MTSS), is an approach to providing early academic and behavioral support to struggling students rather than waiting for a child to fall behind before offering help.
+The MTSS approach provides a comprehensive framework that addresses the diverse needs and challenges of all students through targeted interventions, continuous progress monitoring, and enrichment in areas where students require additional support.
 It requires collaborative efforts from all district staff, general educators, special educators and bilingual/ELL staff.

 We use the Fastbridge benchmark and progress monitoring system to provide direct, frequent, and continuous student assessments.
-Our students are tested three times a year during fall, winter, and spring.
+Kindergarten and 1st-grade students are tested three times a year during the fall, winter, and spring to determine progress in early literacy and numeracy skills.
+Students in 2nd-8th grade are assessed on an as-needed basis determined by MAP percentiles.
 Results are reported to parents, teachers, and administrators via a web-based data management and reporting system to determine response to instruction.
-Parents of students identified as in need of assistance in Reading or Math will be notified of an assignment to an RtI/MTSS tier.
+Parents of students identified as in need of assistance in Reading or Math will be notified of an assignment to a RtI/MTSS tier.
 Regular monitoring will be conducted in order to determine the duration of the intervention period as well as documentation of student progress.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.